wp-plugins/nextend-google-connect/readme.txt

 == Changelog ==

+= 1.4.57 =
+* Avatar fix
+* Buddypress avatar support.
+If Buddypress avatar not exists, then Google avatar used.
+If there is a BuddyPress avatar, that will be used.

 = 1.4.56 =
 * Fix: WordPress transient functions used to store the required session variables. $_SESSION fully removed.
 Beta!!!